 Richard A. Navarre joined the Board of Directors of GP Natural Resource Partners LLC in October 2013.
 Mr. Navarre brings extensive financial, strategic planning, public company and coal industry experience to the Board of Directors.
-Mr. Navarre is Chairman, President and CEO of Covia Corporation.
-From 1993 until 2012, Mr. Navarre held several executive positions with Peabody Energy Corporation, including President-Americas from March 2012 to June 2012, President and Chief Commercial Officer from January 2008 to March 2012, Executive Vice President of Corporate Development and Chief Financial Officer from July 2006 to January 2008 and Chief Financial Officer from October 1999 to June 2008.
-Mr. Navarre serves on the Board of Directors of Civeo Corporation, where he serves as Chairman, Covia Corporation, where he serves as Chairman, and Arch Coal, where he serves as Chairman of the Compensation Committee and member of the Nominating and Governance Committee.
-He is a member of the Hall of Fame of the College of Business and a member of the Board of Advisors of the College of Business and Administration of Southern Illinois University Carbondale.
+Mr. Navarre is former Chairman, President and CEO of Covia Holdings, a leading provider of high quality minerals and material solutions for the industrial and energy markets.
+From 1993 until 2012, Mr. Navarre held several executive positions with Peabody Energy Corporation, including President-Americas, President and Chief Commercial Officer, Executive Vice President of Corporate Development and Chief Financial Officer.
+Mr. Navarre serves on the Board of Directors of Civeo Corporation, where he serves as Chairman and Arch Resources, where he serves as Chairman of the Personnel and Compensation Committee and member of the Environmental, Social, Governance and Nominating and Governance Committee.
+He is a member of the Hall of Fame of the College of Business and a member of the Board of Advisors of the College of Business and Analytics of Southern Illinois University Carbondale.
 He is the former Chairman of the Bituminous Coal Operators' Association.
 Mr. Navarre is a Certified Public Accountant.
 Mr. Navarre also has been involved in numerous civic and charitable organizations throughout his career.

 Corbin J. Robertson, III joined the Board of Directors of GP Natural Resource Partners LLC in May 2013.
 Mr. Robertson has experience with investments in a variety of energy businesses, having served both in management of private equity firms and having served on several boards of directors.
-Mr. Robertson has served as a Co-Managing Partner of LKCM Headwater Investments GP, LLC, LKCM Headwater Investments I, L.P., LKCM Headwater Investments II, L.P., LKCM Headwater Investments II Sidecar, L.P., LKCM Headwater Investments III, private equity funds that began June 2011.
+Mr. Robertson has served as a Co-Managing Partner of LKCM Headwater Investments GP, LLC, LKCM Headwater Investments I, L.P., LKCM Headwater Investments II, LP, LKCM Headwater Investments II Sidecar, LP, LKCM Headwater Investments III, private equity funds that began June 2011.
 He has served as the Chief Executive Officer of the general partner of Western Pocahontas Properties Limited Partnership since May 2008, and has served on the Board of Directors of Quintana Minerals Corporation since 2007 and Western Pocahontas since October 2012.
 Mr. Robertson also has served on the Board of Managers of Premium Resources, LLC since 2016.
 Mr. Robertson also co-founded Quintana Energy Partners, an energy-focused private equity firm in 2006, and served as a Managing Director thereof from 2006 until December 2010.
 Mr. Robertson has served on the Board of Directors for Quintana Minerals Corporation since October 2007, and previously served as Vice President-Acquisitions for GP Natural Resource Partners LLC from 2003 until 2005.
 Mr. Robertson also serves on the Board of Directors of Quality Magnetite, Quinwood Coal and LL&B Minerals, each of which is in the energy business.
 Mr. Robertson is the son of Corbin J. Robertson, Jr.